Home Courses Sport BA (Hons) Sport Business Management

 Explore business and management within sport

-By designing strategies, leading projects and creating awareness, you will help to solve the most pressing challenges facing the sport industry and become unmissable to employers.
+By designing strategies, leading projects and creating awareness, you will help to solve the most pressing challenges facing the sport industry and become indispensable to employers.

 Our passion is to positively change sport.
 Our staff have decades of industry experience, undertake globally-recognised research and engage with some of the most important sport organisations nationally and internationally.
-We breathe sport and have a genuine enthusiasm for sharing this understanding in discussion with our students.
+We live and breathe sport, and have a genuine enthusiasm for sharing this with our students.

 Work with industry practitioners on real projects